charlesmoore99/Countdown/README.md

     * Create a DB called 'theSprawl'
     * Download and install Tomcat 8
     * Download and install Maven 3.3.9
-    * Clone the Clocks Git repo
+    * Clone the Countdown Git repo
     * Edit the /clocks/src/main/webapp/WEB-INF/web.xml with your Orient DB connection String
     * Edit the /clocks/pom.xml.
 Change the output directory of the maven war plugin to be your tomcat/webapps directory
     * Run a maven install